arthurweinmann/toastainer/README.md

 # Project status

-This project still under active development.
+This project is still under active development.
 It's usable, but expect some rough edges while work is underway.

 # Installation